yapshinn/moe-kuochuansec/_applied-learning-programme/Spin Doctors Programme.md

 </thead>
 <tbody>
   <tr>
-    <td colspan="2">   Students are given platforms to hone and showcase their talents through enrichment workshops, speaking and writing competitions and hosting of school events.</td>
+    <td style="text-align: justify" colspan="2">   Students are given platforms to hone and showcase their talents through enrichment workshops, speaking and writing competitions and hosting of school events.</td>
   </tr>
 </tbody>
 </table>